 He was saying that the process begins with preachers being sent to preach the Word.
 People who hear the word being preached believe, and believing, they call upon the name of the Lord and are saved.
-So when Paul said that faith comes through hearing and hearing comes by the Word, he meant the preaching of the word by the preacher who is sent.
+So when Paul said that faith comes through hearing and hearing comes by the Word of God, he meant the faith to be saved comes through the preaching of the word by the preacher who is sent.

 And you also were included in Christ when you heard the word of truth, the gospel of your salvation.
 Having believed, you were marked in him with a seal, the promised Holy Spirit, who is a deposit guaranteeing our inheritance until the redemption of those who are God’s possession—to the praise of his glory (Ephesians 1:13-14).